smtcoq/smtcoq/doc/artifact-readme.md

-To get the artifact, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view) and download the `SMTCoq.ova` which is an image of an Ubuntu 16.04 LTS running virtual machine with approximately 3.6GB size (using 8GB memory, single processor and approximately 63GB virtual disk space once imported).
+To get the artifact, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view) and download the `SMTCoq.ova` which is an image of an Ubuntu 16.04 LTS running virtual machine with approximately 3.6GB size (using 8GB memory, single processor which runs at the same frequency with the host processor, and approximately 63GB virtual disk space once imported).
 Then, please run [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox);
 from the `File` top-down menu click on `Import Appliance...` and locate the `SMTCoq.ova` image.
 This will create you a virtual machine named `SMTCoq`.
 To run it, simply click on `Start`.